QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 Anonymizing your MAC Address
 ============================

 Although it is not the only metadata broadcast by network hardware, changing the default [MAC Address](https://en.wikipedia.org/wiki/MAC_address) of your hardware could be [an important step in protecting privacy](https://tails.boum.org/contribute/design/MAC_address/#index1h1).
-Currently, Qubes OS *does not* automatically "anonymize" or spoof the MAC Address, so until this is implemented by default you can randomize your MAC Address with one of the following guides using either Network Manager or macchanger...
+Currently, Qubes OS *does not* automatically "anonymize" or spoof the MAC Address, so unless this gets implemented by default you can randomize your MAC Address with one of the following guides using either Network Manager or macchanger.
+The Network Manager method should work with both Qubes R4.0 and R3.2.
+Macchanger is untested on R4.0, and requires Network Manager to be disabled before it will work.

 ## Upgrading and configuring Network Manager in Qubes

 Newer versions of Network Manager have a robust set of options for randomizing MAC addresses, and can handle the entire process across reboots, sleep/wake cycles and different connection states.
 In particular, versions 1.4.2 and later should be well suited for Qubes.

 Network Manager 1.4.2 or later is available from the Fedora 25 repository as well as the Debian 9 repository, which you can install by [upgrading a Debian 8 template to version 9.](/doc/debian-template-upgrade-8/)